The Interoperable Master Format (IMF) — a thing of dark mystery, or one of simple beauty?

 Discover how IMF will benefit broadcast and online workflows just as it has changed existing subtitling and dubbing pipelines for Film Localisation.

 This meeting starts with SMPTE Standards VP Bruce Devlin (Mr MXF) giving a quick IMF Primer /101 then Steve Fish looks at IMF in Turner Internationals Television business and finally Andy Lampard on IMF for Film Localistion-

 The main item is a look at how the first SMPTE Specification - on IMF for Broadcast and online has progressed and how it will become part of many Broadcaster and production companies workflows

 Finally there will be a discussion on how IMF is working for a number of different parts of the industries- and what the next steps are

-This is a rapidly changing story - and we will bring experts from DPP and SMPTE to tell of the achievements to date including at NAB - and to demystify what IMF Is - and why objects matter. and how the work of the DPP with SMPTE has got the agreement and cooperation of UK European and N Amaricam broadcasters - another UK led success.
+This is a rapidly changing story - and we will bring experts from DPP and SMPTE to tell of the achievements to date to demystify what IMF is and why objects matter.
+How the work of the DPP with SMPTE has got the agreement and cooperation of UK, European and North Amarican broadcasters - another UK led success.